froxlor/Documentation/_general/configuration/php-fpm.md

 * More difficult to setup.

-I assume that you have Froxlor already running (using mod_php) and the database set up.
+I assume that you have froxlor already running (using mod_php) and the database set up.

-## 2. Configure Froxlor Settings
+## 2. Configure froxlor Settings

 **It is very important that you first adjust all settings** according to your needs before configuring the services.
 This is because some configuration-templates/commands change dynamically depending on the settings you chose.

 To adjust settings, login as admin and click on 'Settings' in the menu on the left side.

-**Note:** Please remember to check that you're using the correct PHP-FPM version in Froxlor.
+**Note:** Please remember to check that you're using the correct PHP-FPM version in froxlor.
 You can do it on the 'PHP-FPM versions' page.

 ````
 Webserver settings